ssoready/ssoready/README.md

 totally unacceptable.
 MIT-licensing the software gives you insurance against us ever doing that.
 Do whatever you want with the code.
 Fork us if we ever misbehave.

+## Reporting problems

+Please feel welcome to use [GitHub issues](https://github.com/ssoready/ssoready/issues) or reach out directly at founders@ssoready.com.
+We want to know about any bugs you encounter, any features you'd like to request, or any questions you need answered.

+We take security *extremely* seriously.
+If you become aware of any potential vulnerabilities, **please contact us immediately using security-contact@ssoready.com**.
+You will receive a response laying out next steps within 24 hours; in most cases, you should expect an immediate response.
+Do not open a GitHub issue.
+Do not post on any forums.
+If you feel unsure about whether something matters, know that we will be very grateful even for a false alarm.